thoth-station/s2i-example-flask/README.rst

 ``Pipfile.lock`` provided, Thoth is contacted to give guidance for the deployed application.
-Computing recommendations for the application stack used in this application takes approximately 10 seconds - the time after which you get back recommendations varies based on load and deployment you are contacting.
+Computing recommendations for the application stack used in this application takes approximately 10 seconds - the time after which you get back recommendations varies based on the load and deployment you are contacting.

 To remove this application from OpenShift: